MontpellierRessourcesImagerie/microglia-analyzer/docs/classification.rst

 - To train the YOLO model, you need two distinct folders.
 You can name them as you like.
     - The first folder, referred to as :code:`images`, will contain :code:`.png` images with values globally normalized in the range [0, 255].
     - The second folder, referred to as :code:`labels`, will also contain :code:`.txt` files in which each line contains: C, X1, Y1, X2, Y2.
-    - The names in both folders should be the same with only the exntension changing.
+    - The names in both folders should be the same with only the extension changing.
 - The models produced by this script include:
     - :code:`version.txt`: The version index of this model, allowing detection if the model should be re-downloaded from the internet.
     - :code:`val_batch0_pred.jpg`: An overview of what the model predicted on an image from the validation set.